itpplasma/f90wrap/PLAN.md

 ### Must Have (Blocking Merge)
 - [x] Core functionality working
 - [x] Existing tests preserved
+- [ ] **Run existing example tests with --direct-c flag**
+  - All examples in `examples/*/tests.py` must be tested with direct-C mode
+  - Document which examples pass/fail with direct-C
+  - Minimum acceptable pass rate: 50% of examples work with direct-C
+  - Known failures documented with root causes
 - [ ] Remove generated files from examples/
 - [ ] Verify no accidental deletions remain
 - [ ] README.md updated with `--direct-c` usage